anya-chen/RingSystems/readme.md

-### Algorithm to identify if two molecules are identical (if there is no evidence that the molecules are not identical)
+### Algorithm to test whether or not two molecules are identical (if there is no evidence that the molecules are not identical)
 <code>RingSystems/superpose.py</code>

 In the scenario considering stereochemistry (i.e. tetrahedral atom configuration), pairs of molecules were tested for identity according to a procedure that builds on the evidence-based approach.
 The procedure returns TRUE for a pair of molecules, m1 and m2, if the two molecules are identical (more accurately, if there is no evidence that the molecules are not identical):